foolshopedemocrazy/test-backup/README.md

 - This program was developed with extensive AI assistance.
 While care has been taken to ensure safety, NO SOFTWARE CAN BE GUARANTEED 100% SECURE.
 The same applies to most applications.
 At this stage, I would ***NOT RECOMMEND USING THIS PROGRAM UNTIL IT HAS MATURED ENOUGH*** (e.g., gained broader community recognition, reviews, and testing).

-Has this program been audited?
-- No, the program has not undergone a formal audit.
-However, if it gains significant popularity, an audit may be considered in the future.